ypid/event-processing-framework/README.md

 ### Usernames and logsins

-There seems to be no reserved usernames and loginss.
+There seems to be no reserved usernames and logins.
 The following strings are used by this project:

 * ADDomain\\myadminuser
 * myadminuser
 * bofh23
 * bofh42

+### Software version numbers

+There seems to be no reserved software version numbers.
+The following once are used by this project:

+* 9.99.9

 ### Others